Reblexis/checkers-ai/readme.md

 ```

 ## Current state
-- [x] Implemented the rules of the game into move generation
+- [x] Implemented the rules of the simulateGame into move generation
 - [x] Agent using iterative-deepening, alpha-beta pruning, cache and move reordering
 - [x] Simple state evaluation algorithm
 - [x] Visualization of moves in the console